In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 There’s nothing more valuable to an entrepreneur than knowledge, and a library card gives you access to a treasure trove of information.

-Just on the Foundr blog, we’ve got full articles detailing how to do a product launch, in-depth guides on how to grow your Instagram account, the best ways to come up with a startup idea, and so much more.
+On the Foundr blog, we’ve got full articles detailing everything you wanted to know about business, and so much more.
 The best part is that it’s all free.

 The best entrepreneurs are always the most curious ones, and getting a library card, or the other free alternative of your choice, can open up a whole world of information for you.
 And if you make sure to actually return your books on time, then you don’t have to worry about late fees either!